ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

 Aggregate Data Extracts
 =======================

-In contrast to microdata collections, IPUMS aggregate data collections distribute aggregated statistics for a set of geographic units.
+IPUMS aggregate data collections distribute aggregated statistics for a set of geographic units.

 Currently, `IPUMS NHGIS <https://www.nhgis.org/>`__ is the only aggregate data collection supported by the IPUMS API.